Utah Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Provide a working key: Have a key ready to give to your carrier.
-They'll need it to move your vehicle on and off the transport trailer.
+Provide a working key: Make sure the carrier has a key to move your vehicle on and off the truck.
+This is essential for safe loading and unloading.

-Yes, your vehicle is insured during shipment.
-All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is valid and active.
+Yes, your vehicle is insured when you ship with us.
+All of our carriers are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we assign a carrier to your shipment, we verify that their insurance is current and valid for the entire duration of your transport.

-For car shipping in Utah, we recommend scheduling your pickup at least two to three weeks in advance.
-This gives carriers enough time to bundle your shipment with others heading in the same direction, which helps you get better rates.
+We recommend scheduling your pickup at least two to three weeks in advance in Utah.
+This gives carriers enough time to bundle your shipment with others heading the same direction, which helps you get better rates.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.